dudash/s2i-swift/README.md

 **s2i/**: Build scripts which will be injected into the builder image and executed during application source code builds
 </pre>

-Use
+Using This (After Building)
 ---------------
-Use the `s2i` tool to build the final image that contains your application code:
+Use the `s2i` tool to build the final image that contains your application code - in this case the provided test app:
 ```shell
 $ s2i build ./3.0/test/test-app/ openshift/swift-30-centos7 swift-test-app
 ```
-* `./3.0/test/test-app/` is the top directory of your source code.
+* `./3.0/test/test-app/` is the top directory of the source code (replace test path with your code's path).
-* `openshift/swift-30-centos7` is the name of the s2i builder image created by `make build` above.
+* `openshift/swift-30-centos7` is the name of the s2i builder image created by `make build` above (including the repo).
 * `swift-test-app` is the name of the new application image that contains your app built from source code.

-Finally, run can run the test application image to see that it worked:
+Finally, run your application in a container to see that it worked (swift-test-app is the image you created using s2i):
 ```shell
 $ docker run swift-test-app
 ```

-Versions
+Using This in Open Shift
 ---------------
-Swift versions currently supported:
-* 3.0.x
+TBD